February 25, 2015

 We live in a world where most information is exchanged digitally which is both awesome and annoying (at least for me).
 It never hurts to get out a pad and pen and quickly mark down ideas or wireframes to get things off to a good start.
-If you are designing an elaborate website such as an e-commerce site then I insist on wire framing a good portion of this out on my own projects.
-Something like a sign up or login process needs to be thought through before any design is produced.
+If you are designing an elaborate website such as an e-commerce site then I insist on wireframing a good portion of this out on my own projects.
+Something like a signup or login process needs to be thought through before any design is produced.
 You don’t want to go to build the site and suddenly realize you’ve forgotten something crucial.
 Adding it later may work but it may affect the design and just look out of place which is a pain.

 Step 3: Turn your sketches into a Style-Guide or Inspiration Board

-At this stage you can’t expect complete designs to beginning flowing out of your head and into the browser.
+At this stage, you can’t expect complete designs to begin flowing out of your head and into the browser.
 Many designers these days go straight to the browser to begin designing making use of frameworks such as Foundation or Bootstrap to speed things up.
-I personally go the opposite, (older way) and open up Photoshop or Sketch and begin putting design on that infamous blank canvas.
+I personally go the opposite, (older way) and open up Photoshop or Sketch and begin putting the design on that infamous blank canvas.
 For my work to shine, I need to typically spend good amounts of time on design to get the overall feel of the website.
 This usually includes the home page or landing page design and a few interior pages.
 Basically, the pages that need to look customized get more treatment at this point.

 Before I begin a more refined design I create a style-guide or theme for the entire website.
 I typically start with typography and move towards color palette, button styles, form styles, and anything else that may be required.

 A great free resource to those interested is called Style Tiles which was created by Samantha Warren.
 This resource inspired me to work in such a way before committing to designing high fidelity designs within Photoshop or Sketch.